Local Map Construction with SDMap: A Comprehensive Survey: Conclusion

 { }

-\textbf{Jiaqi Li} received the B.S. degree in Surveying and Mapping Engineering from the Qinghai University, Xining, China, in 2022.
+\begin{IEEEbiography}[{ }]{Jiaqi Li} received the B.S. degree in Surveying and Mapping Engineering from the Qinghai University, Xining, China, in 2022.
 He is currently pursuing a M.S. degree at the Department of Civil Engineering, Tsinghua University, Beijing, China.
-Li’s research interests include computer vision and online HDMapping.
+Li’s research interests include computer vision and online HDMapping.\end{IEEEbiography}

-\textbf{Pingfan Jia} received his M.S. degree from the School of Computer Science at Beihang University in 2022.
+\begin{IEEEbiography}[{ }]{Pingfan Jia} is currently pursuing a M.S. degree from the School of Computer Science at Beihang University in 2022.
 He is currently working at the Multimodal Perception and Computing Research Lab, where he is engaged in cutting-edge Computer Vision research.
-His research interests are focused on Autonomous Driving Perception and 3D Semantic Scene Completion.
+His research interests are focused on intelligent driving Perception and 3D Semantic Scene Completion.\end{IEEEbiography}

-\textbf{Jiaxing Chen} received an M.S. degree in Electrical and Computer Engineering from the University of Illinois, Chicago, USA, in 2021 and worked as an Algorithm engineer at the National Innovation Center of Intelligent and Connected Vehicles, Beijing, China from 2021 to 2022.
+\begin{IEEEbiography}[{ }]{Jiaxing Chen} received an M.S. degree in Electrical and Computer Engineering from the University of Illinois, Chicago, USA, in 2021 and worked as an Algorithm engineer at the National Innovation Center of Intelligent and Connected Vehicles, Beijing, China from 2021 to 2022.
 He is currently pursuing a Ph.D. degree at the School of Vehicle and Mobility, Tsinghua University, Beijing, China.
-Chen’s research interests include computer vision and perception based on Vehicle-Road-Cloud architecture.
+Chen’s research interests include computer vision and perception based on Vehicle-Road-Cloud architecture.\end{IEEEbiography}

-\textbf{Jiaxi Liu} received a B.E. and an M.E. degree in Mechanical Engineering at the School of Vehicle and Mobility, Tsinghua University.
+\begin{IEEEbiography}[{ }]{Jiaxi Liu} received a B.E. and an M.E.degree in Mechanical Engineering at the School of Vehicle and Mobility, Tsinghua University.
 He is now pursuing a Ph.D. degree in the Civil and Environment Engineering Department, at the University of Wisconsin-Madison.
-His research interests include collaborative perception, real-time perception, vehicle-road-cloud integration systems, and LLM-assist autonomous driving.
+His research interests include collaborative perception, real-time perception, vehicle-road-cloud integration systems, and LLM-assist intelligent driving.\end{IEEEbiography}

-\textbf{Lei He} received his B.S. in Beijing University of Aeronautics and Astronautics, China, in 2013, and the Ph.D. in the National Laboratory of Pattern Recognition, Chinese Academy of Sciences, in 2018.
+\begin{IEEEbiography}[{ }]{Lei He} received his B.S. in Beijing University of Aeronautics and Astronautics, China, in 2013, and the Ph.D. in the National Laboratory of Pattern Recognition, Chinese Academy of Sciences, in 2018.
 From then to 2021, Dr. He served as a postdoctoral fellow in the Department of Automation, Tsinghua University, Beijing, China.
-He worked as the research leader of the Autonomous Driving algorithm at Baidu and NIO from 2018 to 2023.
+He worked as the research leader of the intelligent driving algorithm at Baidu and NIO from 2018 to 2023.
 He is a Research Scientist in automotive engineering with Tsinghua University.
-His research interests include Perception, SLAM, Planning, and Control. \end{CJK}
+His research interests include Perception, SLAM, Planning, and Control.\end{IEEEbiography}